jackliusr/interview-questionnaire/software-engineer-questions.md

 # language

-* overriding vs overloading
+* What the difference between overriding and overloading
-* OOP principles
+* What's OOP principles
-* functional programming languages  vs oop languages
+* What the difference between functional programming languages

 # algo